zoeurl/zoedowney.github.io/README.md

 ### HTML files

 **index.html** – The homepage that visitors see when they go to zoedowney.com.
-It displays the journal photo gallery.
+It displays the photo gallery.
 This file is automatically updated by the "Refresh photos" GitHub action.

 ### Style files (CSS)